ricallinson/am/README.md

-# Automatic Marcus v1
+# Automatic Marcus

-A fully customizable 3D printed foam dart gun powered with an Arduino.
+A 3D printed foam dart gun powered with an Arduino.